Azure/azure-quickstart-templates/rds-update-certificate/README.md

 	```
 	You will need 1) Azure Key Vault name, and 2) secret name from this step to be supplied as parameters to Template.

-2. A Service Principal must be created with permissions to access the key Vault
+2. A Service Principal must be created with permissions to access the Key Vault
 (see https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/)

 	Sample powershell (alternatively see Scripts\New-ServicePrincipal.ps1):